filipviz/filip-world/content/post/suckers.md

 ];
 ```

-Jimmy calls `BPOptimismSucker.claim(…)` with this to claim his $OHIO on Optimism.
+Jimmy calls `JBOptimismSucker.claim(…)` with this to claim his $OHIO on Optimism.
 If the sucker's `ADD_TO_BALANCE_MODE` is set to `ON_CLAIM`, the bridged ETH associated with Jimmy's $OHIO is immediately added to OhioDAO's balance.
-Otherwise, it will be added once someone calls `BPOptimismSucker.addOutstandingAmountToBalance(…)`.
+Otherwise, it will be added once someone calls `JBOptimismSucker.addOutstandingAmountToBalance(…)`.

 ## Launching Suckers